 Jellyfish, Pacific Northwest

-Sea anemones are not plants, but predators that will attack and eat any small animal that strays within reach of their deadly tentacles.
+Sea anemones are not plants, but a predator that will attack and eat any small animals that stray within reach of their deadly tentacles.
 They come armed with tiny poisonous darts and powerful enzymes that can dissolve a small animal in just minutes.

 Sea anemones are animals belonging to the phylum Cnidaria, along with the jellyfish, corals and sea pens.
 They live in all oceans from the tidal shores to a depth of more than 10,000 meters, and can range in size from one cm to almost two meters around.
 They can be seen attached to rocks, wharves and even boats.